FairwindsOps/rbac-manager/README.md

 RBAC Manager simplifies the management of Cluster Role Bindings, Role Bindings, and Service Accounts in Kubernetes.
 It has 3 primary goals:

-1. Provide simplified RBAC configuration that will scale.
+1. Simplify RBAC in a secure and scalable approach.
+When it's easier to use, it will be used more often resulting in better security.
-2. Use a syntax that can act as a centralized source of truth for RBAC configuration.
+2. Declarative syntax that can be checked into source control and act as the source of truth for RBAC configuration.
 3. Enable automation of RBAC configuration changes.

 ## Introduction

-Ideally RBAC Role Bindings should be configured to allow minimal access to a cluster.
+Ideally RBAC Role Bindings should be configured with the principle of least privilege in mind - users should have the minimum level of access possible.
 That generally means specifying access at a namespace and user level.
 For example, User A may need `edit` access to an api and web namespace.
 To create those role bindings, you'd need something like the following YAML configuration:

 ```
 kind: RoleBinding